 - Borghese Gallery And Gardens Half Day Tour

 Those who are not too confident to dodge the streets of Rome by themselves can opt for a guided Vespa tour.
 Personally, I’d prefer that: Rome is huge and it is easy to get lost in the maze of boulevards and narrow alleys.
-A local guide is bound to take tourists to the places to see in Rome without getting lost.
+A local guide is bound to take tourists to the nicest places to visit in Rome without getting lost.

 Other cool tours are the Vintage Vespa one – but it’s only for those who already know how to drive a manual transmission Vespa; and Rome by Night.
 Considering that public transportation in Rome isn’t the best at night, a night tour may be what to do in Rome to enjoy a bit of sightseeing and nightlife at the same time.